matt101144/Landing_page/README.md

-this is a project for a landing page utilising html and css
+this is an example of a template landing page using html and css